ComScore

 May 2: One-Pot Tomato Basil Pasta

-Once you've nailed the one-pot pasta method, you can customize the recipe to your heart's content.
+Once you've nailed the one-pot pasta method (aka cooking the pasta and sauce in the same vessel, no separate vat of boiling water required), you can customize the recipe to your heart's content.
 Start with veggies that can be simmered, like tomatoes, and add crispy or fresh elements, like leafy greens, just before serving.

 May 3: Potato and Spring Pea Frittata

-The beloved Spanish tortilla, which is an open-faced omelet-like dish loaded with oil-simmered potatoes, inspired this spring masterpiece.
-It's flexible, but don't substitute frozen peas for fresh—they'll add too much water to the mix.
+The beloved Spanish tortilla—which is essentially an open-faced omelet-like dish, loaded with oil-simmered potatoes—inspired this spring masterpiece.
+This May dinner recipe is pretty flexible, but don't substitute frozen peas for fresh; they'll add too much water to the mix.

 May 4: Chicken Parm Meatballs